Jarrome/Jarrome.github.io/_pages/publications.md

 ---

-The paper on project 3d vision, localization and 3d flipperplanning has been submitted.
+The papers on projects 1.
+3d vision, 2. localization and 3.
+3d flipperplanning has been submitted.

 ### Preprint
 * Yuan, Y., Xu, Q., & Schwertfeger, S. (2019).
 Configuration-Space Flipper Planning on 3D Terrain. arXiv preprint arXiv:1909.07612.